spryker/spryker-docs/docs/scos/user/features/202204.0/comments-feature-overview.md

 ### Comment tags

 Every comment may be tagged. *Tags* are keywords associated with the comments.
 The tags are added to the group the comments sharing a similar idea or topic.
-For example, you may have several comments where colleagues have covered the details about how the order should be delivered.
+For example, you may have several comments where colleagues have covered the details about delivering the order.
 You may tag these comments with the *Delivery* tag for convenience.
 Also, in the drop-down menu, you can filter the comments according to the tags added.

 ## Comments on the Storefront
 Company users can perform the following actions using the Comments widget on the Storefront: